melrodbos/melrodbos1.github.io/growth-vs-fixed-mindset.md

 What is a fixed midset?
 What is a growth mindset?
 Am I stuck in one mindset?
 Or is my brain switching from a fixed mindset to a growth mindset periodically?
 According to Dr. Carol Dwek, a fixed mindset is commonly assosiated to nature, with the *wildly* popular believe (my self partly included for a period of time) that people that perform smartly given new challenges are just naturally born smart to begin with.
 Now, on the other hand, the concept of a growth mindset expands on the *proven fact* (Dr. Carol Dwek extensive research with students) that people are born with the same learning capabilities and it is by the power of suggestion, positive reinforcement and a nurturing positive attitude towards the unknown, that people thrive.
 In Dr. Carol Dwek own words ([see video reference here](https://youtu.be/wh0OS4MrN3E)), "a growth mindset is when students believe their abilities can be developed".

+Lets think for a moment and sit on the idea that that we are actually born smart.
+With all the eye/ mind opening information that I have been listening from Dr. Dwek, just the thought of believing in the concept of traceable intelligence through the genetic pool seems dooming.
+I am doomed!
+Coursed!
+Subjected to a life of fear, insecurity and seclusion.
+With a fixed mindset we only focus on results, on meeting everyone elses expectations.
+We end up having absolutely no regard for our own self or others.
+It is with great sadness that I admit I am guilty of suffering of massive peer pressure for more that I can remember.
+Lets change that now.